apnadkarni/blt/man/tabset.rst

   **-perforationcommand** *string*

-    Specifies a Tcl script to be invoked to tear off the current page in the tabset.
+    Specifies a TCL script to be invoked to tear off the current page in the tabset.
 This command is typically invoked when left mouse button is released over the tab perforation.
 The default action is to tear-off the page and place it into a new toplevel window.